-- 2. All Land disturbing activities shall be limited to the minimum necessary for the intended development, including any clearing and grading approved as part of a landscape plan.
-Clearing invasive, non-native shoreline vegetation listed on the King County Noxious Weed List is permitted in the shoreline area with an approved land disturbing permit provided hand held equipment is used, and native vegetation is promptly reestablished in the disturbed area. - 3.
-All shoreline development and activities shall use measures identified in the Stormwater Manual.
-Stabilization of exposed surfaces subject to erosion along shorelines shall, whenever feasible, utilize soil bioengineering techniques. - 4.
+- 5-6.All shoreline development and activities shall use measures identified in the Stormwater Manual.
+Stabilization of exposed surfaces subject to erosion along shorelines shall, whenever feasible, utilize soil bioengineering techniques. - 6-7.
 For extensive land disturbing activities that require a permit, a plan addressing species removal, revegetation, irrigation, erosion and sedimentation control, and other methods of shoreline protection should be required.